Clicky

 C

--► Swords are perhaps the most fun option (especially with Eager Edge), however, they are too inconsistent to warrant any competitive use.
-Furthermore, benefitting from third-person view is no longer possible without Heavy ammo, making the only niche usage swords had now redundant.
+-► Swords are perhaps the most fun option (especially with Eager Edge); however, they are too inconsistent to warrant any competitive use.
+Furthermore, benefitting from third-person view is no longer possible without Heavy ammo, making the only niche usage swords had redundant.

 ► Best Archetype: Adaptive/Lightweight- Examples: Half-Truths/Quickfang